ACE Board Chair: Courtney I. Smith, Vice President and Community Development Market Manager, PNC Bank.

 Lynn Thogersen, MPH, Chief Financial Officer, Georgia Mental Health Consumer Network.

 Thogersen, who is the founder and former CFO for the Feminist Women’s Health Center in Atlanta, is the financial administrator of the Georgia Consumer Network.
 Thogersen serves on the Board of Healthcare Georgia Foundation and served as Women’s Caucus Chair for the American Public Health Association and she is a recipient of the Margaret Sanger National Award.

-Webster is an Associate Vice President-Investments and Financial Advisor at Wells Fargo Advisors.
-She works with entrepreneurs and individual families to provide holistic wealth planning solutions to accomplish their personal and professional goals.
-Prior to joining Wells Fargo Advisors, Webster was a Relationship Manager with Credit Suisse USA’s Private Bank.
-With a background in public policy and non-profit management, Webster has previously consulted for the World Economic Forum and Pacific Community Ventures.
-She is a member of the Board of Directors for the Social Enterprise Alliance Atlanta Chapter and the Global Social Venture Competition, and is active in the National Association of Women Business Owners and the Junior League of Atlanta.
+Webster is an Investment Advisor at MIO Partners, a subsidiary of McKinsey & Company.
+She has previously worked in wealth management at Wells Fargo Advisors and Credit Suisse USA’s Private Bank.
+With a background bridging finance, public policy, and social impact, Webster has also consulted for the World Economic Forum and Pacific Community Ventures.
+She is on the Board of Directors for Revved Up Kids, a Fulton County based organization providing self-defense workshops to vulnerable children and teens, and is active in the Social Enterprise Alliance Atlanta Chapter as well as the Junior League of Atlanta.
 Webster graduated from the University of North Carolina with a degree in public policy analysis, and from Duke University with an MBA in social entrepreneurship and investment finance.

 Grace Fricks, MBA.
 ACE President and CEO.